-Omada series products provide wireless coverage solutions for small-medium business and households.
-They can either work independently as standalone APs or be centrally managed by Omada Software Controller, Omada Hardware Controller (OC200/OC300), or Omada Cloud-Based Controller, providing a flexible, richly-functional but easily configured wireless network for small-medium business and households.
+Omada EAPs provide wireless coverage solutions for small-medium business and households.
+They can either work independently as standalone APs or be centrally managed by an Omada Controller, providing a flexible, richly-functional but easily configured wireless network.

-Quick Start
+1 Quick Start

-This chapter introduces how to build a wireless network using the EAPs and how to complete the basic settings.
+This chapter introduces how to build a wireless network using the EAPs and how to complete basic settings.
 Follow the steps below:

 - 1.1 Determine the Management Method

 - 1.2 Connect Network Devices

-- 1.3 Log in to the EAP and Change the SSID

-- 1.4 Configure and Manage the EAP
+- 1.3 Complete Initial Setup